Volume IAll features

 • 01Official Lichess API, no scraping.

-• 02Multi-chapter import: an entire study becomes a repertoire library.
+• 04Multi-chapter import: an entire study becomes one repertoire.

 fig. 04Study import